Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

 ![pod1-17](Pods/pod1-17.jpg)

 ## Prometheus
-**Summary:** Covers monitoring and observability of pods, ensuring visibility into pod up status and overall health checks of defined metrics.
+**Summary:** Monitoring and observability of pods, ensuring visibility into pod up status and overall health checks of defined metrics.

 - 2025-08-17: Create and run bash script -> this apply the manifest to the DNS services, pods and configmaps in the monitoring namespace, sleeps the prometheus podfor 20 seconds to allow time for it to initialize, starts port forwarding and finally internally exposes the Prometheus GUI so scraped data may be visualized.
   ![prom1-1](Prometheus/prom1-1.jpg)